yusuke-ishizaki/freemarket_sample_50b/README.md

 |birth_day|integer|null: false|
 ### Association
 - has_many :products, dependent: :destroy
-- belongs_to :name, dependent: :destroy
+- has_one :name, dependent: :destroy
-- belongs_to :adress, dependent: :destroy
+- has_one :adress, dependent: :destroy

 ## nameテーブル
 |Column|Type|Options|